jnair37/Band50/DESIGN.md

 ### Interactive Interface

-We used HTML, CSS, and Flask to create an interactive web-based user interface for the platform.
+We used HTML, CSS (through Bootstrap), and Flask to create an interactive web-based user interface for the platform.

 #### Design Decisions
 * Using Flask: Since we wanted a very interactive web interface as well as complex sound generation algorithms in the back end, it made the most sense to integrate Python code with HTML/CSS using Flask.